Macroeconomic data¶

 Quantiacs provides historical macroeconomic datasets.
-Currently the datasets from the U.S. Bureau of Labor Statistics are included.
-Statistics published by the Bureau of Labor Statistics include data about consumer prices, employment and unemployment, compensation and working conditions and productivity.
+Currently datasets from the U.S. Bureau of Labor Statistics are included, covering consumer prices, employment and unemployment, compensation, working conditions, and productivity.

 Bureau of Labor Statistics data

-The U.S. Bureau of Labor Statistics is the principal agency for the U.S. government in the field of labor economics and statistics.
-It provides macroeconomic data in several interesting categories: prices, employment and unemployment, compensation and working conditions and productivity.
-Quantiacs has implemented these datasets on its cloud and makes them also available for local use on your machine.
-For more informations on using the Quantiacs toolbox and datasets offline, please read our instructions on local installation.
+The U.S. Bureau of Labor Statistics is the main U.S. government agency for labor economics and statistics.
+It publishes macroeconomic data on prices, employment and unemployment, compensation, working conditions, and productivity.
+Quantiacs hosts these datasets on its cloud and also makes them available for local use.
+For more on using the Quantiacs toolbox offline, see the local installation instructions.

 import pandas as pd